idlist/npm-san-check/README.md

 **-u**, **--update**: Overwrite `package.json` with the updated dependencies.

-- In case version control is not used or the tool is malfunctioning, a backup file (`package.sc.json`) is created before updating.
+- In case version control is not used or this tool has malfunctioned, a back-up file (usually `package.sc.json`) would be created before updating.

-**-l**, **--latest**: Let the updater to use the "latest" updating strategy instead of "newer", which might include breaking changes.
+**-l**, **--latest**: Let the updater to use the "latest" updating strategy instead of "newer", which might be more possible to include breaking changes.

 **--pre**, **--prerelease**: Include prerelease versions.